 We need good motivated volunteers with willingness to help.
 If you think that you are ready, come and join our group of many volunteers, meet and live together with a people from all parts of the world :D

-p.s Thank you soo soo much for coming and working with us! :)
+p.s Thank you soo soo much for coming and volunteering with us! :)

 Cooking / shopping

 Help with Eco project